miz111/Anime-Tracker/journals/jordan.md

 ## 01/17/23

 After the weekend, Jess, Cheng, Alvi, and I delivered great results.
 Us four put in great amount of work and we are making huge progress.
 Tommy on the other hand, doesn't know what he is doing so he did not deliver results.
-But we were extending our hands to Tommy to see if he needed help.
+But we were extending our hands out to Tommy to see if he needed help.
 Hopefully this will put a band-aid to our problems as a group.
-Also I have finished my back-end.
+Also I have finished my back-end and all end points return 200 ok WITH AUTH WORKING..
+Yay

 ## 01/13/23